dumky/blog/content/2015/07/new-blog-platform.md

 There are a few [flat-file blogging platforms](http://www.freshtechtips.com/2014/01/flat-file-blogging-software.html), but none quite fit the bill.

-The solution I built yesterday is simple: put content in Markdown files, put some metadata about the entry in a YAML file, generate the blog files from that and simple Liquid templates.
+The solution I built yesterday is simple (every new tool starts that way doesn't it): put content in Markdown files, put some metadata about the entry in a YAML file, generate the blog files from that and simple Liquid templates.

-The code becomes really simple by leveraging libraries like MarkdownDeep, YamlDotNet, and DotLiquid.
-I also intend to refresh my templates and stylesheets, although that will be more work for later.
+The code (not counting HTML templates or CSS) stays short by leveraging libraries like MarkdownDeep, YamlDotNet, and DotLiquid.
+I intend to refresh the design and stylesheets which are dating, but that will come later.

 The code for the tool and content for this blog are hosted on this [GitHub repo](https://github.com/dumky/blog).